Mihauk/NLD/Gpu/README.md

   -q wave number mode of initial perturbation
   -n equilibrium density

 And saves the output as .h5 file with the first four Cumulants stored with dataset names m1,m2,m3,m4.
+The file is saved in the current folder.

 ## An Example to run it